heyted/mythrecmaze/README.md

 This program currently works in the USA only, but this could easily be changed.

-Mythrecmaze has been tested using Mythbuntu 16.04 with MythTV 0.28.
-Version 20160802 is the last release to support MythTV 0.27.
+Mythrecmaze has been tested using Mythbuntu 16.04 with MythTV 28 and 29.
+Version 20160802 is the last release to support MythTV 27.